arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/View/README.md

 `ArangoView.getInfo() : ViewEntity`

-Returns information about the view.
+Returns information about the View.

 **Examples**